Want to learn how to improve on your sunset photography?

 Shoot at a variety of focal lengths

-wide angle can create sweeping landscape shots but if you want the sun itself to be a feature of the shot you’ll want to be able to zoom right in.
+wide angles can create sweeping landscape shots but if you want the sun itself to be a feature of the shot you’ll want to be able to zoom right in.

 Keep in mind that the sun is just half a degree across so when you shoot with a wide lens it will only be taking up a reasonably small part of the photo.
 If you want it to be a feature of your shot you’ll need to zoom in on it using anything from a 200mm lens upwards.
 This will increase your need for a tripod!